Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Caffé corretto

-When you’re feeling courageous or just need something to calm you down along with your espresso, ask for a “caffé corretto.”
-Translated as “corrected coffee,” this version of espresso includes a shot of booze, usually grappa but sambuca has also found its way into the cup from time to time.
+When you’re feeling bold or need something to calm you down with your espresso, ask for a “caffé corretto.”
+The name means “corrected coffee.”
+This version of espresso includes a shot of booze—usually grappa, but sometimes sambuca.

 Caffè corretto is Italian espresso with a splash of liquor, like grappa, brandy, or sambuca.
 Photo credit: Takumi Yoshida